This page tells some of the stories that have inspired our efforts, which are explained on the home page of this site.

 Elwood Sadowsky says he dropped his infant daughter during a seizure caused by a medical condition.
 Doctors concluded that the girl’s injuries could not have resulted from a short fall, however, and Elwood is serving a life sentence for her murder.
-The child’s mother believes it was an accident, and she maintains a web site dedicated to helping the newly accused.
+The child’s mother, who believes Elwood, maintains a web site dedicated to helping the newly accused.

 Barbara Schrock’s second daughter was born medically fragile, after a labor induced at 34 weeks because of pregnancy complications.
 The little girl was never as lively as her older sister, and Barbara was worried that she seemed unfocused, and just not right.
 In fact, Barbara had made an appointment to take Natalia to the doctor on July 27, 2005, an appointment she missed because her daughter woke up early that morning with a high-pitched scream, followed by her collapse and a 911 call.
 Although Natalia’s tiny body showed no bruising, scratches, or grip marks, doctors concluded from bleeding in her eyes and the lining of her brain that she had been shaken, twice: a milder assault just before her collapse and a more violent shaking a week or more earlier.
 Barbara’s father Dan Schrock has written a dense but shocking book, Journey With “Justice”, that chronicles the misinformation spread among family members by police investigators intent on building a case against the last adult alone with the little girl.

 When his 2-month-old son seemed to be choking, single father Andrew Sprint checked the boy’s airway and performed CPR.
 Then the child’s breathing seemed shallow, so Andrew dialed 911.
 Doctors diagnosed shaken baby syndrome based on the brain findings, and Andrew was convicted in a bench trial.
 He hasn’t seen his son since the day of the crisis, or even heard any updates on his condition.